OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Case Studies

 Our first case study is a simple protocol that uses threshold secret sharing to perform secure aggregation.
 This protocol was designed as a simple secure baseline, and only performs well when both the number of clients ($n$) and the size of the aggregated vectors ($l$) are small.

+\paragraph{Protocol description.} For $n$ clients and one server, aggregating vectors of field elements with length $l$, the high-level idea of the protocol is as follows: first, each client sends one share of its input to each other client; second, each client sums the shares it receives to compute one share of the total sum, and sends this share to the server; third, the server uses the shares to reconstruct the sum.
+Since each client needs to generate $n$ shares for each of $l$ vector elements, the per-client communication cost is $O(nl)$.

-\paragraph{Protocol description.} For $n$ clients and one server, aggregating vectors of field elements with length $l$, the high-level idea of the protocol is as follows: \begin{itemize}[leftmargin=12pt, itemsep=0pt] \item \textbf{Round 1}: Each client broadcasts their public key. \item \textbf{Round 2}: Each client $P_i$ generates $n$ shares with threshold $t$ of each element of their input vector $x_i$. $P_i$ sends one share to each other client $P_j$ (and keeps one for itself). \item \textbf{Round 3}: Each client $P_i$ receives 1 share of each other client $P_j$'s input. $P_i$ adds these shares together, to get one share of the sum of all clients' inputs. $P_i$ sends the share of the sum to the server. \item \textbf{Round 4}: The server receives $n$ shares of the total sum of the inputs, and reconstructs the total sum. \end{itemize} Since each client needs to generate $n$ shares for each of $l$ vector elements, the per-client communication cost is $O(nl)$.
+\paragraph{Protocol implementation.} The complete \system implementation of this protocol appears in Figure~\ref{fig:shamir_impl_client} (client) and Figure~\ref{fig:shamir_impl_server} (server).
+The implementation proceeds as follows: \begin{itemize}[leftmargin=12pt, itemsep=0pt] \item \textbf{Round 1}: Each client broadcasts their public key (client lines 4-5). \item \textbf{Round 2}: Each client $P_i$ generates $n$ shares with threshold $t$ of each element of their input vector $x_i$. $P_i$ sends one share to each other client $P_j$ (and keeps one for itself) (client lines 8-9). \item \textbf{Round 3}: Each client $P_i$ receives 1 share of each other client $P_j$'s input. $P_i$ adds these shares together, to get one share of the sum of all clients' inputs. $P_i$ sends the share of the sum to the server (client lines 12-14). \item \textbf{Round 4}: The server receives $n$ shares of the total sum of the inputs, and reconstructs the total sum (server line 10). \end{itemize}